chelseavalentine/Notes/ContinuousIntegration/ContinuousIntegration-1.md

 * separate build scripts from your IDE; the success of your scripts should be independent

-* create a consistent directory structure, such as having high lvl directories like: implementation, requirements, design, management, deployment, testing, tools
+* create a consistent directory structure, such as having high level directories like: implementation, requirements, design, management, deployment, testing, tools

 * fail should fail fast, suggested build execution order:
   1. integrate components